IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/geo_scanner.md

 !!! picture inline end
     ![Header](){ align=right }

-The Geo Scanner provides information about blocks around and chunk where scanner located.
+The Geo Scanner provides information about blocks around him and the chunk of the geo scanner.

 Geo scanner has delay between scans, so you should be ready for this.